Apply for JD Designation

-In June 2010, the college’s first law degree designation was changed from Bachelor of Laws (LLB) to Juris Doctor (JD) by approval of University Council at the U of S. This followed a thorough consultation process, which included a student vote, alumni survey and Faculty Council vote, leading to the recommendation by our College of Law Faculty Council “that the first-level professional degree in law be designated as a JD (Juris Doctor) instead of an LLB, and that all past recipients of the LLB be offered the opportunity to choose to switch their LLB to a JD.”
+In June 2010, the college’s first law degree designation was changed from Bachelor of Laws (LLB) to Juris Doctor (JD) by approval of University Council at USask.
+This followed a thorough consultation process, which included a student vote, alumni survey and Faculty Council vote, leading to the recommendation by our College of Law Faculty Council “that the first-level professional degree in law be designated as a JD (Juris Doctor) instead of an LLB, and that all past recipients of the LLB be offered the opportunity to choose to switch their LLB to a JD.”

 Apply for Designation Change